zekesonxx/pinecone/README.md

 Not to be rude, but good luck.
 The codebase is in sore shape.
 I tried to comment as much as possible, but it's not that great, and badly organized.
 But if you do decide to contribute, make sure you code passes a jshint lint.
+Outputted Lua code made from JS code that passes jshint (that pinecone fully supports) should pass luac.

 ## License
 MIT licensed.
 Refer to `LICENSE.md`.